zwave-js/node-zwave-js/packages/serial/api.md

 // @public (undocumented)
 export function isSuccessIndicator<T extends Message>(msg: T): msg is T & SuccessIndicator;

+// Warning: (ae-missing-release-tag) "isZWaveSerialPortImplementation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function isZWaveSerialPortImplementation(obj: unknown): obj is ZWaveSerialPortImplementation;

 // Warning: (ae-missing-release-tag) "Message" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public